skorpi-and-friends/in_space_in_spaceship/DEVDOC.md

 ### BUG: acceleration limiter

 The acceleration limit seems to be errenous on the larger craft but works observably right on the test fighter.
 Could that editor range limit on a Rigidbody's mass be actually a thing?
 I had worked assuming it's there for a reason (using multipliers and stuff) for a while but after retrieveing the mass in code noticing it wasn't clamped, I decided it was a helpful guide or a bug.
 Limiting mass doesn't make sense anyhow.
 But this enigmatic bug makes me wonder.
-But say, even massive crafts under the "mass limit" are exhibiting the limit; I might have typed this all down for no reason.
+But say, even massive crafts under the "mass limit" are exhibiting the bug; I might have typed this all down for no reason.

 ### Underscore prefixes on private gdscript functions